Skip to content

 Schema Authoring SDKs

 You write your schema in your preferred language using native type definitions and decorators/annotations/attributes.
-The FraiseQL CLI (fraiseql compile) compiles this to a schema.json intermediate representation, which the FraiseQL Rust runtime serves as a GraphQL API — with SQL views (v_*) handling reads and PostgreSQL functions (fn_*) handling mutations.
+The FraiseQL CLI (fraiseql compile) compiles this to a schema.json intermediate representation in the AuthoringIR format, which the FraiseQL Rust runtime serves as a GraphQL API — with SQL views (v_*) handling reads and PostgreSQL functions (fn_*) handling mutations.
+If you’re building a custom code generator, see the AuthoringIR Format Reference for the exact JSON shape.

 ↓ fraiseql compile